MilesOram/Multi-Threaded-Game-Engine---Asteroids/README.md

 The reason I've yet to do this is because objects store the node offset (an offset such that startNode + offset will be the node containing this object) but the offsets are stored in a vector.
 This vector is ordered in the way the phase box is iterated through, so it becomes messy when only partially updating.
 I intend to find a simpler solution that is cleaner, and also makes it easier to complete concurrent defrags if that's possible.
+The support functions for the GJK functions are very simple and I imagine these could be made a lot more efficient for the current context.

 # Rendering
 Main thread does all the rendering.